FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/chargedescription.md

 ## Description

-Brief, human-readable summary of a row.
+Self-contained summary of the charge's purpose and price.

 ## Content Constraints